pabvald/snlp-project/README.md

 #### Approach

-We take into account the results of the grid search of the hyperparameters `hidden`, `bptt` and `class` for the English models to avoid a grid search for Bengali.
+We take into account the results of the grid search of the hyperparameters `hidden`, `bptt` and `class` for the English models to avoid a grid search for Bengali (it take much longer time to do experiments on the Bengali corpus).
 We choose the following values for the three Bengali models (`s1`, `s2` and `s3`):

 - `hidden=200`: we learned that the more neurons in the hidden layer, the lower the perplexity.
 We select again the maximum number of hidden neurons recommended by the authors of the [rnnlm toolkit](http://www.fit.vutbr.cz/~imikolov/rnnlm/FAQ.txt).